Followers

 Gen Charles Lee loved his dogs more

 One of the most controversial, eccentric, and distasteful characters was Major General Charles Lee.
-The former British officer, mercenary, and Virginia planter was a rival to Washington and second only to Washington in the Continental Army.
-Lee seemed to always be accompanied by a pack of hounds.
-He doted on them and treated them better than most of the people about him.
-Once during a social event, he had his favorite dog, Spada, mount a chair and present his paw to Abigail Adams, also a dog lover.
-In December 1776, Lee was captured under mysterious circumstances while separated from his troops for a visit to White’s Tavern in Basking Ridge New Jersey.
+The former British officer, mercenary, and Virginia planter served as a rival to Washington and was the second-ranking officer in the Continental Army.
+Lee always seemed to be accompanied by a pack of hounds, which he doted on and treated better than most of the people around him.
+Once, during a social event, he had his favorite dog, Spada, mount a chair and present his paw to Abigail Adams, who was also a dog lover.
+In December 1776, Lee was captured under mysterious circumstances while he was separated from his troops during a visit to White’s Tavern in Basking Ridge, New Jersey.
 A British raiding party led by the equally notorious Banastre Tarleton captured Lee in the early morning hours and whisked him off to captivity.
-After his capture, Lee wrote Washington requesting that a servant and an aide-de-camp be sent to him along with “my dogs…as I never stood in greater need of their company than at present."
+After his capture, Lee wrote to Washington requesting that a servant and an aide-de-camp be sent to him along with “my dogs…as I never stood in greater need of their company than at present."
 I adapted Lee’s dogs into one of the plots of my novel, The Cavalier Spy (2012, Twilight Times Books).
-Lee’s relationship to the dogs plays a role in his search for Lee.
-And the dogs nearly frustrate his efforts, although they do not frustrate the efforts of Tarleton and the British.
+Lee’s relationship with the dogs plays a role in his search for Lee, and the dogs nearly frustrate his efforts, although they do not hinder the efforts of Tarleton and the British.

 Baron von Steuben